 More On Spinal Alignment

-It is critical for your health that you find a mattress that contours well to your body and supports the natural alignment of your spine.
-If you sleep on your side and the mattress is too firm, your neck won’t be properly supported and your spine will be thrown off its natural alignment.
-This could lead to back and neck pain fairly easily, which may compound over time.
-That’s yet another reason why purchasing online from a company with a 100 night free trial can be so beneficial.
-You truly get to test to see what works for you!
+It is critical for people’s health that they find a mattress that contours well to their body and supports the natural alignment of their spine in their sleeping position.
+If people sleep on their side and the mattress is too firm, their neck won’t be properly supported and their spine will be thrown off its natural alignment; this could lead to back and neck pain fairly easily, which may compound over time.

-If the mattress is too soft, you could sink in too much and your spine will be too curved.
-This could similarly lead to pain across your body.
-A mattress that is too soft is not ideal either, because the person will sink too for into the mattress and throw the spine out of alignment.
+If the mattress is too soft, people could sink in too much and their spine will be too curved, which could similarly lead to pain across the body; a mattress that is too soft is not ideal either, because the person will sink too for into the mattress and throw the spine out of alignment.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.